aayush06januay06-a11y/Inductionprogramme-/README.md

 **Seventh speaker(Dr Kulwinder Singh maan)**:-He told that Students shouldn't have doubt about IT branch as there's no difference between CS and IT and about many more things related to CS and IT.

-Ashok sighla sir( financial adviser) ;- how to manage fees , about educational loan , and financial tips
+**Eighth speaker(Ashok sighla sir)** :- He how to manage fees , about educational loan , and financial tips

 Mr. Kesh kumar ( Deputy commissioner):- Excell in your own field to the top